Ethan-Castro/hackprinceton-repo/STORAGE_SETUP_COMPLETE.md

 # ✅ Storage Setup Complete!

-Your AI Gateway application now has complete persistent database storage fully configured and documented.
+Your Augment application now has complete persistent database storage fully configured and documented.

 ## 🎯 What Was Set Up